When was the last time your tyres were balanced, and why is it important?

 Vibrating steering wheel

 When your steering wheel vibrates or shakes when driving, your wheel-tyre assembly is probably out of balance.
-But several other factors may cause this, including worn-out suspension, a bent wheel, or damaged tyres.
+However, several other factors may cause this, including worn-out suspension, a bent wheel, or damaged tyres.
 If unsure, take your car to the local mechanic for an accurate diagnosis.

 How is tyre balance measured?